QuentinRougemont/genome_annotation/README.md

 Note: I had to install libdw1 (without root).

+## 9 - Run GeneSpace and compute Ds on haplo1/haplo2 and using the ancestral genome

+# DEPRECATED PART FOR NOW:

 # ------   Under Construction ------------ ##
 ## Running with long-reads PacBio IsoSeq